kek91/StatusBarExtended/README.md

 **Features**

+Adds extra information to the status bar.

- - Show number of files/directories in current directory for both panes
+ - Show number of directories and files/size in current directory for both panes
- - Show total filesize for all files in current directory for both panes
- - Tell if hidden files are shown or hidden

-**Todo**

- - ~~Update status bar when switching pane~~
+ - Show "Toggle hidden files" status
- - Progress bar for IO operations
- - Show number of files and filesize for currently selected files if any files are selected
+ - Show directories and files/size when selecting files
- - Clean up the json code mess - replace import python json with fmans builtin functions
- - ~~Include files without file extension as well (currently doing `glob *.*`)~~
- - Refresh status bar when toggling Show/Hide hidden files (`CTRL + .`).
- Currently it only refreshes on `on_path_changed()` and when toggling the plugin (default key `F3`)
- - Make the status bar responsive (if possible, str.format() and str.rjust() doesn't apply)
- - ++

 **Changelog**

+- 19.01.2017:
+ - Shows selected directores and files/filesize when selecting files
+ - Restructured code for readability

 - 16.01.2017:
  - StatusBar shows immediately when toggled

 - 28.11.2016:
  - Cleaned code